ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

     The COM port is ignored, and the device that is not in use will be connected.
     Only for Windows version, Linux is not supported at the moment.

-- Dec/HEX:
+- Dec/HEX/Text:
-  - Select whether the read and written bytes are in decimal or hexadecimal.
+  - Select whether the read and written bytes are in decimal , hexadecimal or Text (ASCII).

 - Lines per frame :
   - Each received packet is skipped by one line.